jvail/crop.js/README.md

 The study has been supported by the TRY initiative on plant traits (http://www.try-db.org).
 The TRY initiative and database is hosted, developed and maintained by J. Kattge and G. Bönisch (Max Planck Institute for Biogeochemistry, Jena, Germany).
 TRY is currently supported by DIVERSITAS/Future Earth and the German Centre for Integrative Biodiversity Research (iDiv) Halle-Jena-Leipzig

-We acknowledge funding from the European Community´s 7th Framework Programme (FP7/2007-2013) under the grant agreement number FP7-266367 (Sustainable organic and low input dairying).
+The research leading to these results has received funding from the European Community’s Seventh Framework Programme (FP7/2007–2013) under grant agreement No. FP7-266367 (SOLID).